HIST5152/fall22/_modules/week-02.md

 : **Annotate**{: .label .label-purple }
   - ["Digital History," definition in *The Inclusive Historian's Handbook*](https://inclusivehistorian.com/digital-history/)
-  - Risam, ["The Stakes of Postcolonial Digital Humanities"](https://github.com/HIST5152/pdfs/blob/main/Risam-New_Digital_Worlds_Postcolonial_Digital_Humanities-Chapter_1._The_Stakes_of_Postcolonial_Digital_Humanities.pdf?raw=true) in *New Digital Worlds*
+  - Risam, ["The Stakes of Postcolonial Digital Humanities"](https://github.com/HIST5152/pdfs/blob/main/Risam-New_Digital_Worlds_Postcolonial_Digital_Humanities-Chapter_1._The_Stakes_of_Postcolonial_Digital_Humanities.pdf?raw=true) in *New Digital Worlds*.

-*A reminder that you should aim for five (5) or more "substantial" annotations per piece - thoughtful contributions that productively move the conversation forward.*
+: **A reminder that you should aim for five (5) or more "substantial" annotations per piece - thoughtful contributions that productively move the conversation forward.**

 : **Watch**{: .label .label-green }
   - Posner, ["How Did They Make That?"](https://archive.org/details/howdidtheymakethat) (~40 minutes)